pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

 $ cd dallasmeetup
 ```

-1. In the dallasmeetup directory, create a file named "Dockerfile" (it doesn't need an extension) and enter the following code:
+1. In the dallasmeetup directory, create a file named **Dockerfile** (it doesn't need an extension) and enter the following code using your preferred editor (nano, vi, etc.):

 ```
   FROM node: <to be provided>